FernandoDorado/Tennis-DDPG-Multi-Agent-Unity-Env/README.md

 	*  utils.py : Script to define the different hyperparameters and parameters required to solve the environment

 2. In the root foder:
-	* Tennis.ipynb : Contains the code in charge of train the agents, save models, save results and allow us to visualise the performance of the agents using Train_mode=False.
+	* Tennis.ipynb : It contains the code in charge of training the agents, saving the models, saving the results and allowing us to visualize the performance of the agents using Train_mode=False.

+So, to start training the models, run the Tennis.ipynb notebook cells to train an agent to solve our required task of playing tennis.

+### Results
+The results presented in the form of a graph obtained during the training, together with a .txt file where the score is stored, are located in the results folder.

+Two different approaches have been taken:
+1. Obtain an average target score of 0.5 over the last 100 episodes.
+This result is collected in scores_final_0.5.png

+2).
+Obtain an average target score of 2.0 over the last 100 episodes.
+This result is collected in scores_final_2.0.png

+### Models
+The different models for each approach are stored in the models folder.